 With a staggering USD 400 billion estimated to have been stolen from the state coffers between 1960 and 1999 and Nigeria ranking 144th in Transparency International’s Corruption Perceptions Index in 2018, Nigerians are rightly fed up with corruption and his image as an incorruptible figure and promises to continue to crack down on graft and Boko Haram likely clinched it for Buhari.
-In stark contrast, the People’s Democratic Party candidate, Atiku Abubakar, was plagued by allegations of embezzlement during his time as vice-president.
-Until recently, the billionaire businessman was banned from entering the U.S. due to historic allegations of money laundering and bribery.
-A U.S. Senate report, for example, accused one of his wives of helping to smuggle more than USD 40 million of suspicious funds into the country.
+In stark contrast, the People’s Democratic Party candidate, Atiku Abubakar, was plagued by allegations of embezzlement during his time as vice president.
+Until recently, the billionaire businessman was banned from entering the U.S. due to historic allegations of money laundering and bribery, with a U.S. Senate report accusing one of his wives of helping to smuggle more than USD 40 million of suspicious funds into the country.

 The 76-year old president, however, is not famed for his vigor, acquiring the nickname “Baba Go Slow” owing to the sluggish start to his first term.
 Spending a significant chunk of 2017 in London, undergoing suspected cancer treatment, did no favors to his image as an elderly and frail figure; he even has to frequently deny rumors that he has not in fact died and been replaced by a clone.

 Second time around, Buhari has no time to lose.
 Beyond stamping out corruption, stabilizing the north-east and ensuring an adequate supply of dollars or fixing the country’s complex exchange rate regime, diversifying the economy should be the key priority and encouraging investment in the country’s crumbling infrastructure would be a good place to start.